Living Compliance: Why Annual Audits Are Dead in the AI Era

 Frequently Asked Questions

 Yes.
 The FFIEC Examination Modernization Project calls for leveraging technology and shifting examination work from onsite to offsite.
 The OCC rewards continuous monitoring with less intensive examinations in those areas.
-The CFPB, FDIC, and Federal Reserve are all signaling increased expectations for ongoing control evidence rather than point-in-time snapshots.
+The CFPB, FDIC, Federal Reserve, and NCUA are all signaling increased expectations for ongoing control evidence rather than point-in-time snapshots.
+The amended SEC Regulation S-P incident response timeline (30-day customer notification) is itself a continuous monitoring requirement; an annual audit cycle cannot meet it.

 AI model drift occurs when model outputs change over time as data distributions shift, even without code modifications.
 A credit scoring model may produce increasingly biased results as demographic patterns evolve.
 Annual model validations cannot catch drift that begins weeks after deployment.
 Continuous monitoring of model performance metrics detects drift early, before outputs create fair lending violations or disparate impact.